benbjohnson/skybox.js/README.md

-track.js
+skybox.js
 =========

 ## Overview

-Track.js is a JavaScript library for web site tracking.
-This library is for use with the [Skybox](https://github.com/skybox/skybox) behavioral analytics tool.
+Skybox.js is a JavaScript library for web site tracking using the [Skybox](https://github.com/skybox/skybox) project.

 ## Contributing